Is Your Website Purpose Driven?

 3. What are secondary missions of your website?

-So in this case we focus our sales efforts on the five key cities that are just outside of our primary mission demographic.
-Many could argue since you are already covering the major areas with your primary mission wouldn’t it be logical for the people in five smaller cities to search the big cities first (as in Nashville in their keyword search) when looking for your service.
+So in this case, we focus our sales efforts on the five key cities that are just outside of our primary mission demographic.
+Many could argue since you are already covering the major areas with your primary mission, wouldn’t it be logical for the people in five smaller cities to search the big cities first (as in Nashville in their keyword search) when looking for your service.
 My answer is YES and NO – THEY MAY or THEY MAY NOT.
 It isn’t about what is logical as much as it is about covering both scenarios.
-Being redundant here ensures that if that prospect searches for your services in the “big city” they search for your services in the “small city” you are represented both ways.
+Being redundant here ensures that if that prospect searches for your services in the “big city,” they search for your services in the “small city” you are represented both ways.

 4. Who are the key players that will ALWAYS focus on your website?

 OK we have the mission(s) of our website established and we have the demographics identified.
 This is good – you are currently ahead of most website owners if you are in this position.
 But now who are the key players that will help make and keep your website focused and mission based.
-When you develop a website a lot of energy and effort is given by both the web design firm and the client.
+When you develop a website, a lot of energy and effort is given by both the web design firm and the client.
 It can be a ton of work and a significant project.
 The project is complete and the website launches.
 Your website was designed specifically to meet and grow your mission within your target demographic.
 But then everyone goes home and the last person out needs to turn the lights off…

 NO NO NO – it ain’t over – ITS just beginning!
 And your decision on who is a key player on your website team could very well determine the long term success of your website.
-It would be great to think that the website by its “fabulous” design will simply take your company to the top but the reality is your websites needs key staff involvement.
+It would be great to think that the website by its “fabulous” design will simply take your company to the top.
+However, the reality is your websites needs key staff involvement.
 The content on a website generally does not stay the same to long.

 SEO is teaching us that there needs to be an ongoing improvement process with content.
 (This will never end).
 Then you may have experts blogging within your team.
 Your team will want to ensure your website has expert content and will continue to supply expert content.
 This is a key ingredient for future success.
 Then there may be advertising programs (on your site and online such as google Adwords).
 Corporate Marketing campaigns are now coordinated with your website.
 And then you start to read your stats…